afsukool/Network-Security-Project/VPN_Configuration/README.md

 Configuration Instructions:

 Replace your_server_ip in client.ovpn with the public IP address or domain name of your OpenVPN server.
 Ensure that the ca.crt, server.crt, server.key, and dh.pem files are present in the server's directory.
 Create a directory named ccd in the OpenVPN server's configuration directory (/etc/openvpn/ccd) and add client-specific configuration files with the following content:

-    perl

 ifconfig-push 10.8.0.2 255.255.255.0